 This is perhaps why Albert Einstein once said, “It is enough if one tries merely to comprehend a little of this mystery every day.”

-That said, dealing with a stupid person requires an understanding of their nature.
 If you don’t understand them, they can confuse you so much that you begin to think that you’re the stupid person.

-Here are 7 signs of stupidity.
+Here are 7 signs of stupidity:

 In 1999, Dunning and Kruger studied the curious criminal case of McArthur Wheeler, a bank robber.